-Dufry aims to provide internationally competitive compensation to the members of its Group Executive Committee (as of January 1, 2016, CEO, CFO, GCOO, GC, GCCO, GRD, five Divisional CEOs and one GM Brazil & Bolivia; for the structure during fiscal year 2015 see also Corporate Governance Report on page 225) that reflects the experience and the area of responsibility of each individual member.
-Members of the Group Executive Committee (GEC) receive compensation packages, which consist of a fixed basic salary in cash, social benefits, allowances in kind, a performance related bonus and share-based incentive plans.
+Dufry aims to provide internationally competitive compensation to the members of its Group Executive Committee (GEC) that reflects the experience and the area of responsibility of each individual member.
+The members of the Group Executive Committee receive compensation packages, which consist of a fixed basic salary in cash, social benefits, allowances in kind, a performance related bonus and share-based incentive plans.